deeptii-20/cse-490g1-final-project/README.md

    5. `get_train_test_data` takes the dataset of scores and separates it into training and test data by randomly selecting 80% of the tracks for each user.

 ### Neural Network

 We trained a Neural Collaborative Filtering model on the dataset in order to generate track scores for the users.
+This network and the train and test methods are defined in `network.py`.

 The network consisted of 2 embedded layers (1 for users and 1 for tracks) to represent their traits in a lower dimensional space in order to learn the features of the users and tracks.
-We had 9 features for the embedded layers, since there are 9 audio features associated with each user and track.
+We had 9 features for the embedded layers, since each user and track has 9 traits.

-We then concatenated the user and track embeddings into one vector and passed it through a series of fully connected layers consisting of Linear layers with ReLU activation functions to map the embeddings to score predictions.
-The first linear layer takes in 18 features because the concatenated vector has 18 features (9 user features + 9 track features), and the final linear layer has a output of 1 because we want one score prediction for each (user, track) pairing.
+We then concatenate the user and track embeddings into one vector and pass it through a series of fully connected layers consisting of Linear layers with ReLU activation functions to map the embeddings to score predictions.
+The first linear layer takes in 18 features because the concatenated vector has 18 features (9 user features + 9 track features).
+The final linear layer had a output of 1 because we want one score prediction for each (user, track) pairing.

-Finally, we passed the predictions through a sigmoid function to ensure that they would be between 0 and 1, since the calculated scores were normalized between 0 and 1.
+Finally, we then pass the predictions through a sigmoid function to ensure that they would be between 0 and 1, since the calculated scores were normalized between 0 and 1.

+For our loss function, we chose to use the MSE loss function because our problem is a regression problem and we are trying to minimize the difference between the predicted and actual scores.

 ---

 ## Evaluation

-### Experiments (TODO - run some experiments and get graphs):
+### Experiments:

 For our experiments, we experimented with changing our batch sizes, epochs, learning rate, and weight decay to improve our test accuracies.
+We gathered the user data for our experiments through running `create_spotify_dataset.py` for different Spotify users.
+We then ran our experiments by running `main.py`, which:

+   1. Loaded and processed the training and testing data from `spotify_dataset.csv` through invoking `process_data.py`

+   2. Initialized the parameters and created and trained the model through invoking `network.py`

+   3. Generated the top ten song recommendations per user through sorting the predicted scores for each track (selecting the top ten songs with the highest predicted scores)

-Our worst model had batch sizes of 50, 50 epochs, a learning rate of 0.5, and a weight decay of 0.01, as this had a final test accuracy of 19%.
-Our best model had batch sizes of 50, 50 epochs, a learning rate of 0.001, and a weight decay of 0.0005, as this model had a final test accuracy of 50%, which is what we stuck with.
+Our worst model had batch sizes of 512, 20 epochs, a learning rate of 0.1, and a weight decay of 0.0005, as this had a final epoch test accuracy of 26%.

+Our best model had batch sizes of 50, 50 epochs, a learning rate of 0.001, and a weight decay of 0.0005, as this model had a final epoch test accuracy of 50%, which is what we stuck with.

+We would have experimented more with different network architectures to find the most optimal one, however, as mentioned in the Results section, we weren't able to create a model that fulfilled all of our base evaluation criteria.

-### Evaluation (TODO - update comparison value):
+### Evaluation Criteria:

-To evaluate the accuracy of the score predictions, we calculated the test accuracies for each epoch by subtracting the difference of each predicted and actual scores and counting the number of predicted values that had a difference in value less than 0.000001.
+To evaluate the accuracy of the score predictions, we calculated the test accuracies for each epoch by subtracting the difference of each predicted and actual scores and counting the number of predicted values that had a difference in value less than 0.00000001.
 We determined that a final test accuracy greater than 30% would be acceptable.

 To evaluate the accuracy of the recommender system as a whole, we manually reviewed each of the ten song recommendations per user.
 We determined that the evaluation would be a success if each user had reasonably different song recommendations that align with the songs that they listen to and contain at least one song that they have listened to before.